How it started

 I remember purchasing a bridge camera (Minolta) and then trading that up for a Nikon D80 with its zoom lens (again, a photographer from a distance).

 However, the only way to improve is to do more.
 Take more photographs.
 I invested in one of the other most beautiful cameras out there – a Fujifilm X-100F, in black.
 I intended to take it everywhere and never be without it.
 For a while, I did but I have been evolving and I traded in the Fuji.
 I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some part in my photographic life, especially in my day to day instagram uploads.
 I invested in the Sony A7 III, I was caught up in the hype.
 I had an idea to start videography but I found out, I was a photographer.
 Also, I had bought a computer, rather than a camera.
+I upgraded the Pixel 2 for an Apple iPhone which I take everywhere and this is what has been getting the most use.

 As always tho’, it’s a case of taking lots and lots of photographs…